moeamaya/architechie/src/pages/about/index.md

   1. Architechie is first and foremost people.<br>

-  2. Our unconventional backgrounds are our best asset, for now.<br>
+  2. Our unconventional backgrounds are our best asset.<br>

   3. Everyone has a different path, and that's a good thing.<br>